ZINUX1998/DMI/README.md

-# DyCSC
+# DMI
-Code implementation and some changes to the DyCSC paper
+Code implementation and some changes to the DMI paper